pinkcommodity/effintasty/recipes/appetizers/_posts/2016-07-08-appetizers-BLTtomatoes.markdown

 preptime: "90 minutes"
 cooktime: "none!"
 ---
-<b><em>READ THIS FIRST: These are incredibly addictive-I have made as many as 180 for a party, and I've NEVER had any leftover.
+<b><em>READ THIS FIRST: These are incredibly addictive-I have made as many as 180 for a 25 person party, and I've NEVER had any leftover.
 You should plan for at least 5 tomatoes per person.
 You will likely have an excess of aioli, as this should be enough for as many as 75 tomatoes-just serve it on the side as a dip!
-I would also recommend making the aioli ahead of time to save time when it's time to serve.
-Do NOT use olive oil for your aioli! </em></b>
+I would also recommend making the aioli a day ahead to save time when you need to serve.
+Do NOT use olive oil for your aioli (which I know makes it not really an aioli)! **This recipe is marked gluten-free, but please be sure to check your ingredients (especially your soy sauce) that they are marked "gluten-free" before you serve to anybody with dietary restrictions.</em></b>

 Aioli First (you can make this a day ahead):